-Currently AT&T is utilizing a 1:32 PON split ratio.
+Currently AT&T is utilizing a 1:32 PON split ratio and supports a 1:16 PON split scenario.
 This split ratio is expected to be increased in the future to 1:64.

-AT&T has plans to use a Coexistance Element (CEx) where G-PON, XGS-PON and NG-PON2 (future) can coexist on the same ODN.
+AT&T has plans to use a Coexistance Element (CEx) where XGS-PON and NG-PON2 (future) can coexist on the same ODN with operating legacy G-PON.